+The heart muscle (myocardium) receives its blood supply from the coronary arteries.
 Sometimes these arteries can become narrowed by a disease process known as atherosclerosis.
-This is when fatty deposits are gradually laid down inside the vessel wall causing the artery to become narrowed over time.
+This is when fatty deposits are gradually laid down inside the vessel causing the artery to become narrowed.
+This is shown up by the coronary angiogram investigation performed by your cardiologist.